SPOILERS FOR BOOGIE NIGHTS AND WONDERLAND BELOW

 Wonderland director James Cox knew as much, telling Willamette Week: “I’m such a tremendous fan of Boogie Nights that I really didn’t have any interest in treading on common ground.”

 So, Wonderland, which Cox also co-wrote, takes a completely different approach, mixing a true crime procedural with a Rashomon gimmick.
 The specifics of the case are spelled out for us through contrasting police interviews with Holmes (played by Val Kilmer) and David Lind (Dylan McDermott), a member of the gang who was fortunate to not be at the house when the attackers came.
-Moreover, whereas Boogie Nights tells of the rise and fall and ultimate come back of its fictionalized Holmes Wonderland is exclusively concerned with chronicling the man’s lowest moment.
+Moreover, whereas Boogie Nights tells of the rise, fall and ultimate come back of its fictionalized Holmes Wonderland is exclusively concerned with chronicling the man’s lowest moment.

 As Cox put it, “The bottom of the well is really what my movie is–it’s the terminal point for the night [Holmes] sold his soul for good and was damned.”